John Burton-Race

-John William Burton-Race (born 1 May 1957) is a British Michelin starred chef, television personality and celebrity chef, made famous by the Channel 4 series French Leave and its sequel Return of the Chef and I'm a Celebrity...Get Me Out of Here!.
+John William Burton-Race (born 1 May 1957) is a British former Michelin starred chef, television personality and celebrity chef, made famous by the Channel 4 series French Leave and its sequel Return of the Chef and I'm a Celebrity...Get Me Out of Here!.

 Early life

 Burton-Race was born in Singapore, raised by his mother and stepfather, who was a United Nations official.
 Burton-Race's biological father, whom he contacted as an adult, was a geologist.
 Burton-Race spent his early years travelling, allowing him to experience food from all round the world.
 He attended St Mary's College, Southampton.